pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_3-7a.png

-Depending on the number and type of packages that will be installed on pfSense, a basic pfSense VM should run comfortably in 512MB of RAM.
+Depending on the number and type of packages that will be installed on the pfSense software, a basic pfSense VM should run comfortably in 512MB of RAM.
 A lot of simple, non-virtual installations run on old PCs with 256MB and less, so long as swap space is available on the disk.
 Given the low cost of RAM these days, allocating less than 512MB would not be advised.

 If physical RAM on the ESX host is limited - perhaps because lots of other virtual machines will be running - the allocation on the pfSense